maitrenem/polycom-print/README.md

 # polycom-print
 Small website to find your local printer.
 Made for Polycom Inc. by Izac Lorimer.
-It is still in the process of being made.
+It is still in the process of being made, but release 0.1 is out and ready to use.
 Please report any issues.

 Utilizes [jVectorMap](http://jvectormap.com/) which is licensed under [GNU GPL](https://opensource.org/licenses/gpl-3.0.html).